-Right: Highlighting the importance of infrastructure issues, a New Orleans photo shows a drainage canal, levee, transmission line corridor, sidewalk, guard rail, and street within a tight geography.
+Photo: Highlighting the importance of infrastructure issues, a New Orleans photo shows a drainage canal, levee, transmission line corridor, sidewalk, guard rail, and street all interacting within a tight geography.
 In time, our dependence on the reliability of infrastructure could be called into question.

 Infrastructure issues should be at the center of our public dialogue, but since few people other than engineers are much interested in or aware of all the different components of our infrastructure, that's unlikely to happen.

-In case you don't know, infrastructure means roads, bridges, utilities, tunnels, canals, and the other manmade, usually publicly funded, things we use to get around or to share electricity, natural gas, and other utilities.
-Other people use the term more metaphorically for things like natural elements (so-called green infrastructure), or you may have about social infrastructure as well.
+In case you don't know, infrastructure means roads, bridges, utilities, tunnels, canals, and the other manmade, usually publicly funded, things we use to get around, move goods, carry information or communication, channel rain water or snow melt, or to deliver or share water, electricity, natural gas, and other utilities.
+Other people use the term more metaphorically for things like natural elements (so-called green infrastructure), or you may have heard about social infrastructure as well.

 People in the so-called developing nations just really need road and telecommunications infrastructure, such as cell phone towers or telephone lines, for the first time.
 There is no possibility of earning outside money for the community unless one can get word of a new product to the neighboring village and unless there is a way to transport raw materials, agricultural commodities, or products to a seaport or airport.

-A few visitors to our site, though, are concerned about aspects of infrastructure in the developed nations.
+Many visitors to our site, though, are concerned about aspects of infrastructure in the developed nations.
 In the U.S. the maintenance and repair of infrastructure has been neglected to our peril.
-Somehow it just seems more interesting to build new roads and bridges than to maintain and upgrade the ones we have, and our budget priorities show it.
+Somehow it just seems more interesting to the American imagination to build new roads and bridges than to maintain and upgrade the ones we have, and our budget priorities show it.

 Only a few of you worry about everything, including how to finance and handle the logistics of replacing all of the aging infrastructure that is in place in the developed nations.
 Building new facilities is so much more exciting to the political class.